GoogleChrome/web.dev/src/site/content/en/sandbox/markup-media/index.md

   Learn how to create the Markdown for images and video for web.dev.
 ---

 This post is about how to format and store images on web.dev.
-For guidance about how to select or create appropriate images, see the "[Use images and video effectively](/use-media)" post.
+For guidance about how to select or create images to support your writing goals, see the "[Use images and video effectively](/use-media)" post.

 ## All images
 Images that appear in a post should live in the same directory as the post's `index.md` file.